Faiaz98/Data-Structures-Simplified/README.md

 ## Usage:

-Stacks are used in various algorithms and applications, such as managing functions calls in programming language, implementing undo functionality in text editors, and parsing expressions in compilers.
+Stacks are used in various algorithms and applications, such as managing function calls in programming language, implementing undo functionality in text editors, and parsing expressions in compilers.

+## Queues Simplified:

+Imagine a line of people waiting for a roller coaster ride.
+The person who gets in line first is the first one to get on the ride.
+That's what a queue is like in programming.

+## Key Points:

+- FIFO(First In, First Out); the first item added to the queue is the first one to be removed.
+  It's like waiting in line at a grocery store.
+- Operations: Queues support two main operations:
+      - Enqueue: Add an item to the back of the queue.
+      - Dequeue: Remove the item from the front of the queue.

+## Types:

+- Array-based Queue: Implemented using arrays, providing fast access but with a fixed size.
+- Linked-List Queue: Implemented using linked lists, allowing dynamic size but with slightly slower access.